lrrr-omicron/ni/README.md

 ```
 $ source use notporn # only needs to be done once until you
                      # close your terminal or switch to another context
-$ ni-cmd reingest # This will totally fuck up your notporn collection!
+$ ni-cmd reingest # This will totally f*ck up your notporn collection!
 ck-293042304320932.jpg
 ```